 This is a crucial piece of the puzzle, your bike’s cornering radius is determined by its entry speed.
 Missing an apex shows that a rider is in too hot (too fast), the rider is rushing the entry of the corner and then giving up the proper exit line and subsequently, control and speed.

-Oh, you can try to argue against physics and four basic applied FORCES ( gravity, inertia, (aka- centrifugal force) friction- (aka- traction) and centripetal Force– which affects balance) that are acting against rider and machine, but you cannot win, ever.
+Oh you can try to argue against physics and four basic applied FORCES ( gravity, inertia, (aka- centrifugal force) friction- (aka- traction) and centripetal Force– which affects balance) that are acting against rider and machine, but you simply cannot win, ever.
 Machine weight has no significant bearing, because the bicycle steers the SAME exact way as a motorbike, it just takes much less input on the bars, but a rider still needs to counter steer. that’s all folks.

 Minimizing lean angle and maximizing contact patch is paramount.
 Unlike mountain bikes, road bikes have very little to zero adjustability.
 Therefore, the tires and the rider are the most important factors with regards to bike handling.
 Understanding this and the ‘mechanics’ of Braking, Steering and Turning (BST©) are the keys to good handling skills.